History of CNN: Launch

 Whereas CNN featured a mix of newscasts and specialized topical and feature programs, Headline News was originally formatted to strictly focus on rolling news coverage, featuring half-hour newscasts 24 hours a day with segments scheduled in fixed timeslots each half-hour; as such, it was one of the first news channels to utilize a "wheel" schedule.
 Headline News would scale back its rolling news coverage in February 2005, with the incorporation of personality-based news discussion programs during its nighttime schedule.

 Following the launch of CNN, other cable news channels launched in an attempt to capitalize on the channel's growing success, which often had marginal to no success in competing with CNN.
 One of the first was Satellite News Channel, which launched on June 21, 1982, with a mix of national and regionally focused newscasts; after the channel ceased operations on October 27, 1983, its satellite transponder slot was subsequently purchased by Ted Turner to expand the distribution of Headline News further into additional homes.

 After five years, CNN outgrew its original home, a former country club on the outskirts of midtown Atlanta.
 In 1985, Turner purchased the Omni International complex from its original developer, Atlanta-based real estate mogul Tom Cousins, and moved CNN's headquarters to the building, rechristening the complex as the CNN Center.
 As Omni International, the complex had never succeeded.
 Cousins sold it to Turner, along with the Atlanta Hawks NBA franchise.
 CNN moved into the end of the tower that once housed The World of Sid and Marty Krofft.
 Turner was instrumental in the revival of Atlanta's downtown.
+September 1 that year was the launch of CNN International.